Why is it that we tread around mental illness like broken glass?

 I developed some pretty serious blood sugar issues, to the point where I was experiencing fainting spells.

-When you eat something, your body responds with insulin to help shove the energy from that food into your cells for your body to use.
+When you eat something, your body responds with hormones to help carry the food into your cells for your body to use.
 This hormone system works very efficiently with a consistent schedule.
 When we cycle through extreme amounts of food intake, followed by starvation, the system goes a bit haywire.
 Since it is a hormonal system, it can affect so many other body systems that are influenced by hormones (basically all of them).

 Looking back, I was developing an eating disorder and wasn’t willing or able to see it.